nawdev/swagger-ui-custom/README.md

 # swagger-local

-swagger-ui variant for api-served docs and tests
+customized build of `swagger-ui` for api-served docs and tests

-attention: this is a hack, use with caution.

-ahh, and not much docu...

 # usage